milqmedia/mq-util/README.md

 ## Setup

-  1. Run `php composer.phar require milqmedia/mq-less:dev-master`
+  1. Run `php composer.phar require milqmedia/mq-util:dev-master`
-  2. Add `MQLess` to the enabled modules list
+  2. Add `MQUtil` to the enabled modules list
   3. Use the Less viewhelper to convert your LESS files or the JS viewhelper to get your versioned JS files

     ```html